JTarness/Network-Programming-Final-Project/README.md

 ## Deliverables

-1) Webscrapper made with the Selenium libraray.
+1)Webscrapper made with the Selenium library.
 2)Socket programming to connect data from server to the client.
 3)Text message/email socket to send the data to the users